 FINDING FRIESLA

 Late one night, a family member discovered Friesla Mobile and Modular Meat Processing Systems while searching the web for alternatives.
-Mac and Celsie dove in, working with Friesla’s team to begin designing a USDA-compliant Mobile Harvest Unit as a harvest floor and Cut and Wrap Module for carcass fabrication and finished goods production.
+Mac and Celsie dove in, working with Friesla’s team to begin designing a USDA-compliant Mobile Harvest Unit as a harvest floor and Cut and Package Module for carcass fabrication and finished goods production.
 They also gained a consistent supply of finished cattle by partnering with the Uthmann family from Mountain View Meats in nearby Fort Collins, Colorado.

 Throughout the planning process, Mac and Celsie navigated state and county regulations, which ranged from acquiring permits for a steel building to negotiating a wastewater treatment plan.
 Mac described the undertaking as “a beast” and said Friesla’s support was “invaluable” in helping them overcome obstacles.